 An investigation into the major developments in American maritime history from the Civil War to the present.
 The course will focus on pivotal naval battles, as well as the growth of maritime commerce, as the twin catalysts of national expansion and cultural exchange.

 HIST 418 History of American Foreign Policy

+3 class hours, 3 credits.
 A survey of the major developments in American foreign policy.
+Prerequisite: HIST 101 or 102.

 HIST 419 China in the 20th Century